OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 * Create a role
 * Update a role
 * Query all roles
-* Assign a role to a user
+* Grant a role to a user
 * Delete a role

 Note: this sample doesn't contain any particular configuration.
 So OpenIDM can just be started with the following